hashcube/doc/native/ios-remote-debug.md

 ## Overview

-On a mobile iOS device it is possible to watch console logs, inspect JavaScript objects, set breakpoints in running JavaScript code, and break on exceptions with the Hashcube DevKit.
-This feature is called Remote JavaScript Debugging and is only available in the Hashcube iOS Test App.
+On a mobile iOS device it is possible to watch console logs, inspect JavaScript objects, set breakpoints in running JavaScript code, and break on exceptions with the Game Closure DevKit.
+This feature is called Remote JavaScript Debugging and is only available in the Game Closure iOS Test App.

 When your JavaScript code throws an exception running on the native device but not the browser, normally you would be out of luck.
 A typical way to debug these issues would be to laborously sprinkle log statements throughout your code to hopefully gain enough visibility into what it is doing.